-Kyowa Kirin Cares is a program with dedicated specialists and case managers who can connect patients and caregivers to the support they need.
-From help with navigating financial options to ongoing and personalized support throughout your journey with POTELIGEO, we are here every step of the way.
+Kyowa Kirin Cares is a program with dedicated case managers who can connect patients and caregivers to the support they need.
+From help with access options to support throughout your journey with POTELIGEO, Kyowa Kirin Cares is dedicated to providing personalized and ongoing support.

 Questions about POTELIGEO

-• Receive assistance navigating access and reimbursement options for POTELIGEO
+• Receive assistance navigating access options for POTELIGEO

 Commercial insurance

-If you have commercial insurance, you may be eligible to receive copay assistance.
-Review the terms and conditions to learn if you qualifya,b
+If you have commercial insurance, you may be eligible to receive co-pay assistance for POTELIGEO through the Kyowa Kirin Cares Co-Pay Assistance Program.
+Please review the full terms and conditions* for more information.

 Government insurance

-If you have government or military insurance, a dedicated specialist or case manager will be able to walk you through all available financial optionsc
+If you have government insurance, such as Medicare, Medicaid, or TRICARE, a dedicated case manager will be able to walk you through available financial options.a

 No insurance

-If you do not have insurance, you may be eligible for a patient assistance program.
-Review the terms and conditions to learn if you qualifyd
+If you do not have insurance, you may be eligible to receive POTELIGEO for free through the Patient Assistance Program.
+Review the terms and conditions to learn if you qualify.

 Call or see your healthcare provider right away if you develop any symptoms of the following problems or if these symptoms get worse: